 How does a network gateway work?

-The network gateway is an intermediary between different networks to allow data exchange.
-As a network entry and exit point, it sets the data through correct routing paths, much like a router.
+The network gateway is a go-between for different networks, enabling to exchange of data.
+As a network entry and exit point, it directs the data along the right paths, similar to how a router works.

-Gateways are a popular way to secure entrance into an organization's network.
+Gateways are also a popular way to secure access to an organization’s network.
 For this reason, they are often combined with additional security tools like firewalls.
 Most routers are gateways with built-in firewalls and other security features to control open systems interconnection.

 Network gateway features and capabilities